-When applicants with disabilities are denied assistance, the notice of denial must inform them of COC's informal review process and their right to request an informal review.
+When applicants with disabilities are denied assistance, the notice of denial must inform them of the PHA's informal review process and their right to request an informal review.
 In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal review process.

-When a participant family's assistance is terminated, the notice of termination must inform them of COC's informal hearing process and their right to request a hearing and reasonable accommodation.
+When a participant family's assistance is terminated, the notice of termination must inform them of the PHA's informal hearing process and their right to request a hearing and reasonable accommodation.

-When reviewing reasonable accommodation requests, COC must consider whether any mitigating circumstances can be verified to explain and overcome the problem that led to COC's decision to deny or terminate assistance.
-If a reasonable accommodation will allow the family to meet the requirements, COC must make the accommodation.
+When reviewing reasonable accommodation requests, the PHA must consider whether any mitigating circumstances can be verified to explain and overcome the problem that led to the PHA's decision to deny or terminate assistance.
+If a reasonable accommodation will allow the family to meet the requirements, the PHA must make the accommodation.